List on Bids44 →

 Disadvantages — Why You Might Skip the Vivo T4 in 2026

-Software Updates Have Ended.
-By 2026, the Vivo T4 will no longer receive major Android version updates or, likely, even security patches.
-This leaves the phone vulnerable to newer security threats and means you’ll miss out on new Android features.
-If staying current with software is important, this is a significant drawback.
+Limited Software Updates.
+By 2026, the Vivo T4 will have likely stopped receiving major Android OS updates and possibly even regular security patches.
+This leaves the device vulnerable to newer security threats and means you’ll miss out on the latest features and performance optimisations found in newer Android versions.

 Factors That Affect Vivo T4 Resale Value